-Pauline Markey is a shareholder in the firm’s Business, Corporate and Tax Group with a particular focus on federal income tax, specifically working with corporations, pass-through entities and tax-exempt organizations.
+Pauline Markey is a shareholder and chair of the Tax and Tax Controversy Group with a particular focus on federal income tax, specifically working with corporations, pass-through entities and tax-exempt organizations.
 She is also a member of the Mergers and Acquisitions and the Employee Benefits and Executive Compensation groups.
 Pauline routinely handles negotiations with the IRS and Pennsylvania Department of Revenue with respect to income, sales and use tax matters.
 Her practice includes general tax planning, entity reorganizations, tax opinions and counseling clients in nonqualified deferred compensation agreements for executives and Section 409A compliance.

 After working at some of the biggest and most prestigious law firms in Philadelphia, she brings more than 15 years of tax law experience to Saxton & Stump.
 During her career, she has led numerous significant transactions, including the simultaneous acquisition and sale of a German life sciences company in an $11 billion transaction.
 She also reviewed stock purchase agreements and other transactional/tax structuring documents, managed project economics, advised start-up and middle-market companies on tax structure, and structured nonqualified deferred compensation plans through the use of phantom stock and restricted stock plans.